kuiperzone/PupNet-Deploy/README.md

     Keywords=

 Note that the contents above are entirely populated using macro variables (more below on these).
-However, you can easily extend this file to specify a `MimeType` and `Keywords`, as well as adding international translations.
+However, you can easily extend this file to specify a `MimeType` and `Keywords`, as well as adding international translations and additional entries.

 IMPORTANT: While you can edit this file as you wish, the file must contain the line below with its macro: